MissChengLX/EPC_estimation/README.md

  The Release contains the pre-trained model (resnet50_places365.pth.tar) and the feature extraction model (best_model.pth) after fine-turning.

+  4. The "RFR model" contians code files for estimating EPC (electric power consumption) using a RFR model.

+    The related code fuctions are in the "EPC_estimation.py" file.

+    train_model() # Training a RFR model

+    EPC_estimation() # EPC estimation based on the trained RFR model

+    normalization(year) # Normalized the EPC estimation results from 2013 to 2019

  ## The operating environment

  The version of the required library